compomics/Peptonizer2000/readme.md

 The Peptonizer2000 workflow is comprised of the following steps:

-1. Start by conducting a database search using X!Tandem and [MS2Rescore](https://github.com/compomics/ms2rescore).
-   The reference database has to be provided by the user.
-2. Query all identified peptides in the Unipept API, and restrict the taxonomic range queried based on any prior knowledge of the sample.
+1. Query all identified peptides, provided by the user in a .tsv file, in the Unipept API, and restrict the taxonomic range queried based on any prior knowledge of the sample.
-3. Assemble the peptide-taxon associations provided by Unipept into a bipartite graph, where peptides and taxa are represented by different nodes, and an edge is drawn between a peptide and a taxon if the peptide is part of the taxon's proteome.
+2. Assemble the peptide-taxon associations provided by Unipept into a bipartite graph, where peptides and taxa are represented by different nodes, and an edge is drawn between a peptide and a taxon if the peptide is part of the taxon's proteome.
-4. Transform the bipartite graph into a factor graph using convolution trees and conditional probability table factors (CPD).
+3. Transform the bipartite graph into a factor graph using convolution trees and conditional probability table factors (CPD).
-5. Run the belief propagation algorithm multiple times with different sets of CPD parameters until convergence, to obtain posterior probabilities of candidate taxa.
+4. Run the belief propagation algorithm multiple times with different sets of CPD parameters until convergence, to obtain posterior probabilities of candidate taxa.
-6. Use an empirically deduced metric to determine the ideal graph parameter set.
+5. Use an empirically deduced metric to determine the ideal graph parameter set.
-7. Output the top 15 scoring taxa as a results barchart.
+6. Output the top scoring taxa as a results barchart.
 The results are also available as comma-separated files for further downstream analysis or visualizations.